Breathe a Sigh

-"Breathe a Sigh" is a 1996 song by English hard rock band Def Leppard from their album Slang.
-It peaked at #43 on the U.K. Singles Chart.
+"Breathe a Sigh" is a song by English hard rock band Def Leppard from their sixth studio album, Slang (1996).
+It peaked at number 43 on the UK Singles Chart.
 The single was not accompanied with a music video.

 Background

 In reference to the song, lead singer Joe Elliott said in the album's commentary that Breathe a Sigh is "a massive challenge for [him] to sing" and was "tried a lot of different ways [in the studio], but none of them ever seemed to do it any justice", so Def Leppard "stripped it right back" The song has not been played live since the Slang World Tour in 1997.